sourcegraph/handbook/content/engineering/developer-insights/extensibility/index.md

 ### Planning, Prioritization, and Execution

-As a team, we've experimented with Scrum and Kanban and decided that our team operates much more efficiently when we focused on continuous delivery with changing priorities.
+As a team, we’ve experimented with Scrum and Kanban and decided that our team operates much more efficiently when we focus on continuous delivery with changing priorities.
 We use our [Github Project Board](https://github.com/orgs/sourcegraph/projects/145?fullscreen=true) to track individual tasks and their status.
+We have the following standard scrum columns on our task board:

+#### Column: To Do
-The "To do" column is a constantly prioritized list of items.
-Each issue on this column is as atomic as possible, and we move them to the top of the list to signify their importance.
-As we start working on the issues, we move them to the "In Progress" column.
+The To Do column is a constantly prioritized list of items.
+Each issue on this column is as atomic as possible and sorted by priority (descending).
+As we start working on the issues, we start by tackling the top issue first.

+#### Column: In Progress
+Once someone has started working on an issue we move it to the In Progress column.
 They remain in this column until the change is code reviewed and merged.

+#### Column: Done
-Once the change is successfully merged, it is moved to the "Done" column.
-We also have a "Blocked" column to track issues where we currently can't make progress.
+Once the change is successfully merged, it is moved to the **Done** column.
+Please note that, if the change is a significant change, we should also update the changelog.
+We also have a **Blocked** column to track issues where we currently can’t make progress.
 This simple workflow not only makes us operate faster but also helps us communicate our progress with partners.

-As our to-do list grew, we realized that it became hard to see and prioritize issues, so we've decided to complement our Kanban board with a [backlog board](https://github.com/orgs/sourcegraph/projects/116?fullscreen=true).
+As our to-do list grew, we realized that it became hard to see and prioritize issues, so we’ve decided to add to our board several additional columns.

+#### Column: To Triage
-When a new issue is opened and tagged for our team on the Sourcegraph repository, our scripts automatically add it to our "To Triage" column.
-Every week our EM and PM have a short meeting and decides the next steps for these issues.
-If it's an important issue, it will be moved to [Github Project Board](https://github.com/orgs/sourcegraph/projects/145?fullscreen=true), and stack ranked accordingly.
-If it's not an urgent issue, it will be moved to the "Backlog" column.
-Periodically we go over the "Backlog" column and move relevant items to "To Do" column.
+When a new issue is opened and tagged for our team (`team/extensibility`) on the Sourcegraph repository, our scripts automatically add it to our “To Triage” column.
+Every Monday our team discusses the next steps for these issues.

+#### Column: Backlog
+The next column represents issues we’re thinking of tackling but that are not immediate priorities.
+It’s sorted by priority (descending).
+These issues are expected to be moved to the To Do column and prioritized in a month or two.

+#### Column: Icebox
+This column represents issues that we’ve acknowledged but are currently not planning to tackle.
+This column is not ordered in any specific order.

+#### Column: Needs Design
+This column exists for our design partners to track their issues. sorted by priority (descending)
+Items should be assigned to alicja & eng
 Our kanplan methodology gives us the ability to backlog groom while continuously delivering quality software.
-We benefit from flexible planning, clearer focus, and total transparency because whatever's on the board is the top priority.
+We benefit from flexible planning, clearer focus, and total transparency because our board represents our priorities.
 We also communicate our team updates with the broader engineering org [every two weeks](https://about.sourcegraph.com/handbook/engineering/engineering-management#status-updates).

 ### Tracking Issues